MoritzLost/ProcessWireDev/site/03-templating-and-development/03-repeater-matrix-content-sections.md

 # Content sections with Repeater Matrix and Twig

-Most modern sites don't have fixed layouts with fixed fields, but instead need to support modular content-creation – multi-column layouts with text and images, accordions, image galleries, downloads, and more.
+Most modern sites don't have fixed layouts with fixed fields, but instead need to support modular content creation – multi-column layouts with text and images, accordions, image galleries, downloads, and more.
 To do this with ProcessWire we need a field structure for repeatable sets of fields and a solid template structure in Twig that makes it easy to add new sections.
-For the field structure, the commercial [Repeater Matrix](https://processwire.com/store/pro-fields/repeater-matrix/) module is the go-to approach to create dynamic content sections.
+For the field setup, the commercial [Repeater Matrix](https://processwire.com/store/pro-fields/repeater-matrix/) module is the go-to approach to create dynamic content sections.
 For the output, this guide will demonstrate a scalable Twig template structure that will work as a baseline to add your own custom sections to.

 ## Creating the Repeater Matrix field

 The Repeater Matrix module allows you to create a single repeatable field that will hold all the content sections.
 In the field, you define *types* of sections and the fields you need for them.
 For example, a *Gallery* section usually consists of either a multi-value image field or a repeater which in turn contains an image and a subline field.
-A *Call-to-Action Button* section may need URL field for the target URL and a text field for the button label.
+A *Call-to-Action Button* section may need a URL field for the target URL and a text field for the button label.
 Besides that, you may want to include some fields that are shared between all section types.
 For this example, each of my sections will have a `headline` and a `background`.
-Headline is an optional text field, background will be a `Select Options` field with a couple of preset values.
+Headline is an optional text field, background will be a [Select Options](https://processwire.com/docs/fields/select-options-fieldtype/) field with a couple of preset values.

 All types of sections are defined inside this single Repeater Matrix field.
-Then the Repeater Matrix field can be added to any template that you need to include dynamic content sections.
+Then the Repeater Matrix field can be added to any template that you want to have dynamic content sections.
 This way, when you add a new section it is immediately available on all templates that use your sections field.

 If you want to work alongside this tutorial, go ahead and create your Repeater Matrix field now.
 I'll call my field `sections`.
 Make sure to create at least one or two section types as well.

 ## Creating a base template for a section

 Most sections have some markup in common.
 In my case, most of my sections will be wrapped in a `<section>` tag with a class corresponding to the selected `background`.
 Inside that I want to have an `<h2>` with the section's `headline` (if any) and a container element, so each section's content starts out aligned to the grid.
-However, each of those aspects might need to change for individual sections (for example, some sections could be full-width, so they wouldn't need to container).
+However, each of those aspects might need to change for individual sections (for example, some sections could be full-width, so they wouldn't need a container).
 This is where the power of [template inheritance](https://twig.symfony.com/doc/3.x/tags/extends.html) in Twig comes in handy.
 The base template can define several blocks which any extending template can optionally override.
 This way, we get sensible defaults without having to copy-and-paste a bunch of `include` statements in all our templates, but while retaining complete flexibility.

 Here's an example of a section base template with those requirements: